South Brooklyn Foundry, a beloved Bay Ridge restaurant, has closed its doors for good after almost nine years in business.

 “They made it seem that in that show we didn’t know what we were doing as far as serving,” said Agnes, who added that, as of this year, the restaurant had six consecutive A ratings from the city’s Department of Health.
 “They didn’t come into the kitchen, they didn’t rip anything out.
 They didn’t say ‘Oh my god, this bad meat’ and this and that.
 It was basically just the partnership.”

-During the episode, Ramsay has a frank talk with Agnes and Martinez, telling them “their business is going nowhere,” that culminates with Martinez walking away from the restaurant.
+During the episode, Ramsay has a frank talk with Agnes and Martinez, telling them “their business is going nowhere,” which culminates with Martinez walking away from the restaurant.
 The show states that he came back as head chef two months later, but Agnes and Martinez said their reunion came to an end the day after production stopped.

 Martinez said he wanted to pull out of production after realizing days before that South Brooklyn Foundry would be on “Kitchen Nightmares.”